 - Tooth Sensitivity: After placing veneers, you may experience increased sensitivity to hot or cold foods and drinks.

-- Irreversibility: Once the procedure is done, it’s permanent, as a layer of enamel is removed from the natural tooth.
+- Irreversibility: Once the procedure is performed, it is permanent, as a layer of enamel is removed from the natural tooth.

 Will Insurance Cover Veneers?